nobiot/org-transclusion/README.md

 ## Load
 Load the file (`load-file`) or open the file and evaluate the whole buffer (`eval-buffer`).
 It is experimental at the moment.

-At this stage, you use a special link type `ortc` (it's defined as a variable, so you can change it to something like `transclusion`).
+At this stage, you use a special link type `otc` (changed in the current version from "ortc"; it's defined as a variable, so you can change it to something like `transclusion` or even `tc`).

 ## Special link type
 There are two types of links you can transclude: